Edifixio-Docs/deNote-docs/new-project-admin.md

 ![Add from template](./assets/images/new-project-admin/add-board-from-template.png).

 Once boards are created, you can jump into and modify them.
 Remember to lock the stickies you want to use as board design.

+You can change the orders of the board at any time in the project administration page.